Season: 2 (The Sonny & Cher Show)

 Concert Segment (Video)

 They come onstage re-enacting the beginning of the show, but wearing their old 1960s-era outfits.
 Cher is wearing a bangs-wig with the little wings she once had, a green sweater and fur vest like on the cover of their debut LP Look at Us.
-Sonny wears a bobbed wig, fur vest and paisley shirt. it looks like Cher has on huge bell bottoms and Sonny’s sporting furry boots.
+Sonny wears a bobbed wig, fur vest and paisley shirt.
+It looks like Cher has on huge bell bottoms and Sonny’s sporting furry boots.

 They sing three of their hits: